 Time to do some serious economics.
 Because economics is a failed science it has to be reconstructed from scratch.
 Walrasian microfoundations and Keynesian macrofoundations have to be scrapped.

-As the new analytical starting point, the pure production-consumption economy is defined with this set of macroeconomic axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
+As the new analytical starting point, the elementary production-consumption economy is defined with this set of macroeconomic axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 Under the conditions of market-clearing X=O and budget-balancing C=Yw in each period, the macroeconomic price is given by P=W/R, i.e. the market-clearing price is equal to unit wage costs.
 This is the most elementary form of the macroeconomic Law of Supply and Demand.
 The price is determined by the wage rate, which takes the role of the nominal numéraire, and the productivity.
 For the graphical representation see Figure 1.#1